hashbangcode/drupal-services-talk/src/slides.md

 ## Altering Services

 - All services can be modified to change their funcitonality.
-- This can be done in two ways, depending on your needs.
+- This can be done in two ways, depending on your needs:
   - Decorating
   - Altering